 The top-producing agent believes that Palisades Village has added a whole new vibe to the area.
 “People love it—popular areas like the Alphabet Streets, North of Montana and near the Caruso development are a fun place to be.
 You can walk right out of your house and don’t need a car.
 It’s been great for the community,” he adds.

 During the pandemic, Santa Monica’s steady price creep has even boosted the market for trophy properties.
 Earlier this year, Vice Media co-founder Shane Smith made history when he sold his 3.35-acre compound bordering Santa Monica and Pacific Palisades for a staggering $48.67 million, according to The Los Angeles Times.
 In nearby Brentwood, prices have topped out at $44 million mark.

 “Prices are going up big-time, especially for trophy properties and new construction.
 Many people are buying right now, and these are buyers who are savvy and know exactly how quality should look and feel.
 Fortunately, we have great products to sell,” he says.

-expect the Farquhar units to linger on the market.
+As the summer buying season continues to heat up, Farrugia doesn’t expect the Farquhar units to linger on the market.
 “Nothing has been built like this on Ocean Avenue in a long time, and I don’t think you’ll see anything like them anytime soon.
 These are destined to move quickly.”